tonyboylehub/candymachine-v2-boiler-mint-site-noFLP/README.md

 src/app.tsx

-This is where all the HTML for the side is laid out.
+This is where all the HTML for the site is laid out.
 I wrote it mainly in HTML purely to make it easier and logical for beginners in the space.

 --------------------

 src/usersettings.tsx

 This is where you can control the UI of the minting machine.
-There are currently coloring options but I will add these at a later date.

 --------------------